Common FAQs

 Open All

-If you’ve taken AP exams that you believe may apply to your major or core curriculum requirements, I would recommend holding off on taking possible repeats until the scores come in and we know for sure.
+If you’ve taken AP exams that you believe may apply to your major or core curriculum requirements, we recommend not registering for possible duplicate classes until the scores are received by USF.

 Please follow steps in section 2, “Important Next Steps,” slide 6/19 - “Submit Final Documents”